naman-tanwar/Solid-State-Tesla-Coil/README.md

 ### Circuit Design
 As described in the Introduction section, the different circuits were designed to incoperate all the features.
 Before actually implementing tho, these were simulated using LTSpice. <br>
 The Complete circuit diagram and all the simulation files are available on this page.

+### PCB Design
+A PCB was also designed using Altium.
+The PCB is a 4 layer board with 100mm x 100mm dimentions.
+All generic parts THT parts were used in this design.
+The features of the PCB are:
+1. It uses tunable non-feedback ciruit
+2. Can also play music.
+The music input can be given using 3.5mm mobile AUX cable.
+3. Circuit is tested with voltages from 12V to 15V